-The Physiotherapist can work with you to help you identify your current level of activity and the impact that this might be having on your body, and support you in developing a plan for appropriate levels of activity in relation to your %BMI level.
-Staff on your inpatient unit and your local team can help you to find new ways of thinking about exercise and activity and support you in making changes to your behaviour while in hospital and once you are home.
+The Physiotherapist can work with you to help you identify your current level of activity and the impact that this might be having on your body, and support you to develop a plan for appropriate levels of activity in relation to your BMI level.
+An Occupational Therapist can help you identify how your current exercise and activity impacts on your occupational routine and support in developing a healthier approach to this.
+A Cognitive Behavioural Therapy approach, supported by a Psychologist, can help you to find new ways of thinking about exercise and activity and make changes to your behaviour.